vladimirvivien/go-plugin-example/README.md

 	fmt.Println("Hello Universe")
 }

-// exported
+// this is exported
 var Greeter greeting
 ```
 Notice a few things about the pluggable module:

 - Pluggable packages are basically regular Go packages
-- The package code must `import "C"` as a requirement
+- The package must be marked `main`
 - The exported variables and functions can be of any type (I found no documented restrictions)

-In the previous code, we are exporting variable `Greeter` of type `greeting`.
+The previous code exports variable `Greeter` of type `greeting`.
 As we will see later, the code that will consume this exported value must have a compatible type for assertion.
 One way this can be handled is to have an interface with the same method set.
 (The plugin package in directory `./chi` is exactly the same code except the message is in Chinese.)

 ### Compiling the Plugins
 The plugin package is compiled using the normal Go toolchain.
 The only requirement is to use the `buildmode=plugin` compilation flag as shown below:

 ```
-cd ./eng
-go build -buildmode=plugin .
+go build -buildmode=plugin -o eng/eng.so eng/greeter.go
-cd ../chi
-go build -buildmode=plugin .
+go build -buildmode=plugin -o chi/chi.so chi/greeter.go
 ```
-The compilation step will create `./eng/eng.so` and `./chi/chi.so` shared library files respectively.
+The compilation step will create `./eng/eng.so` and `./chi/chi.so` plugin files respectively.

 ### Using the Plugins
-Once the plugin modules are available, they can be loaded dynamically using the standard library's `plugin` package.
-Let us examine file [./greeter.go](./greeter.go) to see how that is done.
-Loading and using a shared object library is done in several steps as outline below.
+Once the plugin modules are available, they can be loaded dynamically using the Go standard library's `plugin` package.
+Let us examine file [./greeter.go](./greeter.go), the driver program that loads and uses the plugin at runtime.
+Loading and using a shared object library is done in several steps as outlined below:

 #### 1. Import package plugin
 ```